Hiring at Hotjar: How constant optimization results in a genius hiring process20 min read

 By now, Hotjar has gained worldwide traction and “staked its claim on the future of CRO,” VentureBeat reports.
 Standing behind this remarkable success is a talented team who works 100% remotely.
 How did they work this out?
 In the following talk, David shares with us his secret recipe for cooking up the dream team.
 Some key points:

-- Counterintuitive, yet critical hacks in the hiring process
+- There are counter-intuitive, yet critical hacks in the hiring process;

-- The two key values of an ideal candidate
+- And there are two key values of an ideal candidate.

 Useful links from the talk

-The interview (You can click each header to tweet it)
+The interview (You can click each header to tweet the quote!)

-This interview with David Darmanin, CEO and founder at Hotjar, was conducted and condensed by Perry Oostdam and Hagi Trinh from Recruitee.
+This interview with David Darmanin, CEO and founder at Hotjar, is on hiring at Hotjar and was conducted and condensed by Perry Oostdam and Hagi Trinh from Recruitee.

 Perry Oostdam: Could you tell us a bit about your team at the moment?